Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description 'List ML models with pagination and service filtering' clearly states the action (list) and the resource (ML models), and distinguishes from sibling list tools by specifying pagination and filtering capabilities.
+The description states 'List ML models with pagination and service filtering', clearly identifying the action and resource.
+It is specific and differentiates from other list-* tools by resource type, though not explicitly.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.